 Activity Restriction in Pregnancy

 However, research does not show that activity restriction improves outcomes in any of these conditions.
 In fact, restricting activity during pregnancy may cause harm, including bone loss, muscle loss, overall weight loss, and an increased risk of blood clots.
 The harmful effects aren’t all physical.
-Activity restriction can lead to emotional stress stemming from anger, frustration, and worry, and financial stress from lost income.
+Activity restriction can lead to emotional stress stemming from anger, frustration, worry, and financial stress from lost income.

 • The terms “bed rest” and “activity restriction” are often used interchangeably.
 In reality, they can mean different things.
 “Bed rest” is usually considered the strictest form of activity restriction, but even “bed rest” can have different meanings and varying degrees of limitations.
 There is no one accepted definition of bed rest.